If you’ve just stumbled upon Dunsel’s Sail Bags, you might find yourself asking some of these questions...

 What does Dunsel mean?

-- The word Dunsel is an old word that originates from the maritime community.
-It is generally used to mean something (or someone) on a ship that no longer has a purpose; can no longer be used.
-All of our materials are Dunsels.
-Playing the irony card here.
+The word Dunsel is an old, mariner's word that originates references waste or uselessness on a ship.
+It is defined as: something (or someone) on a ship that no longer has a purpose, or can no longer be used.
+We chose this word to represent our brand and company as the materials we work with are Dunsels, or were.
+The irony card is at play here.

 Why would I want to buy a bag (or anything) made from upcycled materials?

-By buying an upcycled sail bag you are doing 2 really great things:
+By using upcycled materials as opposed to raw materials you are really doing 2 things:

-- Using upcycled materials instead of buying brand-new reduces our collective carbon footprint.
+- Using upcycled materials instead of brand-new, raw materials reduces our collective carbon footprint.
 The environmental toll that is spent on manufacturing, transporting, and processing virgin materials is unacceptable.

-Not only is buying upcycled goods a much better option for the environment, but you also can have a one of a kind bag that is part of the solution.
+Not only is upcycling materials a much better option for the environment, but you oftentimes wind up with one of a kind pieces that are part of the solution.

 Is my bag dirty?